Feminista Jones: Other work

 Jones wrote an article for The Washington Post on May 14, 2015, titled, "Keep Harriet Tubman—and all women—off the $20 bill."
 She argued it is wrong to place Black women on money, especially Harriet Tubman, due to the historic lack of access to wealth by women and especially women of color.
-Jones contended that placing Tubman on the $20 bill is counterproductive because it covers up Tubman's history of activism.
-Jones wrote, "Her legacy is rooted in resisting the foundation of American capitalism."
+Jones contended that placing Tubman on the $20 bill is counterproductive because "Her legacy is rooted in resisting the foundation of American capitalism."

 Reclaiming Our Space

 In 2019, Jones published Reclaiming Our Space: How Black Feminism is Changing the World from the Tweets to the Streets.
-The book explores how Black feminism has evolved through the use of social media and includes autobiographical segments, analyses of Twitter and hashtag movements that were inspired by Black women, and interviews with public figures and activists such as CaShawn Thompson and Glynda Carr.

-Publishers Weekly wrote that Feminista Jones "astutely analyzes the nuances of black female identity."
-Kirkus Reviews described the book as: "Sharp and provocative, the narrative is most powerful in its implication that, unless born to privilege, all Americans, regardless of race or gender, now 'feel something akin to what Black people ... have always experienced.'
+Publishers Weekly wrote in its review that Jones "astutely analyses the nuances of black female identity."
+Kirkus Reviews described the book as "[s]harp and provocative, the narrative is most powerful in its implication that, unless born to privilege, all Americans, regardless of race or gender, now 'feel something akin to what Black people... have always experienced.'
 Understanding black (female) struggles are therefore critical for everyone."
+The book additionally explores features of Black feminist social action, such as the use of "traditional African-rooted call and response" on Twitter.